-Internal Audit Functions in UAE Strive for Innovation Amidst Digital Disruption and ESG Imperatives: Report
+Internal Audit Functions In UAE Strive For Innovation Amidst Digital Disruption And ESG Imperatives: Report

+(MENAFN- Mid-East) Pulse of Internal Audit Survey Report UAE – 2024 highlights that 76% of respondents indicated Audit Committee support for proactive innovation within Internal Audit function.

-(MENAFN- BCW Global) Dubai, UAE, April 01, 2024: Protiviti Member Firm for the Middle East Region and the UAE Internal Auditors Association (UAE IAA) today released the "Pulse of Internal Audit Survey Report UAE—2024."
+Dubai, UAE: Protiviti Member Firm for the Middle East Region and the UAE Internal Auditors Association (UAE IAA) today released the“Pulse of Internal Audit Survey Report UAE-2024.”
 The report sheds light on how Internal Audit (IA) functions across the UAE are navigating a rapidly evolving business landscape marked by technological disruptions, sustainability imperatives, and heightened risk complexities.

 According to the survey, an overwhelming 92% of respondents recognize the value addition of Internal Audit through assurance, consulting activities, and promoting a robust governance culture within their organizations.
 This reiterates the importance of Internal Audit function, beyond just assurance.